 Even if you’re shattered and just want to crash, it’s worth staying up a little bit later to reduce headaches in the morning.

 - Lay out the breakfast things.
-You don’t want to be rushing round trying to find spoons when you’re already late, and older children can pour their cereal out themselves if everything is in front of them ready.
+You don’t want to be rushing around trying to find spoons when you’re already late, and older children can pour their cereal out themselves if everything is in front of them ready.

 - Get clothes ironed and laid out, including underwear so no one is hunting for a missing sock when you should have already left the house.